NotThatDeadly/OverwatchIconFinder/README.md

 All icons are taken directly from Blizzard's website
 # Download
 [Download here](https://github.com/NotThatDeadly/OverwatchIconFinder/releases/tag/v2.0)
+# Known issues
+- Images not displaying as PNGs
 # Disclaimer
 This project is not affiliated with Blizzard Entertainment, Inc.